Seeed-Studio/MakerCamp/2026-01-MIT/Yufeng/README.md

 ## Acknowledgments

-Thanks to Seeed Studio and Cedric for hosting, [Jon Bo](https://jon.bo/) for the HQB project inspiration, and the 2026-01-MIT cohort for the company.
+Thanks to Seeed Studio and Chaihuo Space for hosting, [Jon Bo](https://jon.bo/) for the HQB project inspiration, and the 2026-01-MIT cohort for being an amazing group.

+Making hardware in Shenzhen is important, but not as important as the friends we make along the way.